 - Your script should have stopping-off points: for a powerful statement to stand, it cannot be drowned in other powerful statements.
 After you made a statement, ask a simple yes or no question, such as: “does it make sense”?
 This enables you to keep people engaged, and to say “yes” to you.
 This also enables you to build rapport, and to let the statement have its effect.

 - Write in the spoken word, not in “writing”: you still have to sound like an expert though, so aim at achieving balance.

 - Your script must be honest and ethical.

-- Energy in = benefits out: before buying a product, your customer makes a rapid calculation to see if the price of the product is lower than the expected value of the benefits.
-If the latter is higher, they likely buy.
-Otherwise, they don’t.
+- Energy in = benefits out: your price < the value the product brings.
+Otherwise, they don’t buy.
 By “energy”, we also mean the effort one has to make to pay.
 You need to make it as easy as possible.
 To close, say something like “We just need your name, and we’ll handle everything from here.
 When you combine that with benefit 1, benefit 2, and benefit 3, believe me, the only problem you’re going to have is that you didn’t buy more.
 Sounds fair enough?”

 - A Straight Line Script is part of a series of scripts: you won’t use the same script the first time you are calling someone than the second or third time.
 As such, you need to create and use different scripts.

 Buying signals: signals that your prospect wants to buy.
 These are usually questions they ask, such as:

 - How long will I wait to receive the product?